Orange Amps: Orange Publishing

 Orange publishing was formed in 1969.
 Former Head of Copyright at EMI, Dennis Sinnott was appointed by Cliff Cooper to establish Orange Publishing and over the next five years signed a variety of bands including Cock Sparrer, The Little Roosters, The Tremeloes and Kenny Ball.
 Many of whom had records out on the Orange label.
 Orange Publishing, (now known as Orange Songs.) has a large catalogue with numerous copyrights, including the Grand Rights to several musicals and film scores.

 Orange Agency

 Orange Agency was also formed in 1969 as a means to tie together all Orange music related activities.
 Working from premises at 4 New Compton Street bands and artists were booked into venues around the UK.
-Joe Cocker was booked into The Pheasantry Club in London's Kings Road in Chelsea, which resulted in Orange Agency becoming the sole booking agents for the venue.
+Joe Cocker was booked into The Pheasantry Club in London's King's Road in Chelsea, which resulted in Orange Agency becoming the sole booking agents for the venue.
 Bookings for The Marquee and other famous London venues followed the business grew rapidly and began booking tours, flying in acts from America to tour throughout Europe.